-Figure 4.44 MIKE 21 Flow Model FM: Decoupling specifications The decoupled data are generated and saved every 5 minutes, i.e. with a time step frequency of 5.
+Figure 4.44 MIKE 21 Flow Model FM: Decoupling specifications The decoupled data are generated and saved every 2 minutes, i.e. with a time step frequency of 2.
 The data files and specification file are defined by default names.
 4.5.2 Changed model specifications The results from Calibration 1 showed the turbidity values to be far too dominated by the tidal process.
 This could be due to many factors, e.g. the mud settling too slowly or the calculation of the erosion and deposition rates being underestimated.
 Furthermore, as the results in the first calibration showed a general trend towards a decrease in turbidity, a number of parameters have been changed in Calibration 2.
 All parameters have been modified in order to increase the moveability of mud to and from the bed.
 The set-up for Calibration 2 is similar to Calibration 1 with the exception of the parameters listed in Table 4.4.

-Table 4.4 Changed parameters in Calibration 2 Parameter Value Time Step Interval 60 s No. of Time Steps 10080 HD: Decoupling Time step interval: 5 Ho_DecouplingFlux.dfsu Ho_DecouplingArea.dfsu Ho_Decoupled.m21fm MT: Settling Settling velocity coefficient: 10 m/s MT: Erosion (Soft mud) Critical shear stress: 0.08 N/m 2 MT: Deposition Critical shear stress: 0.04 N/m 2 MT: Include waves Shear stress formulation: Max.
-Fredsøe Result Files hd.dfsu esbjerg_hd.dfs0 rcm9_hd.dfs0 mt.dfsu rcm9_mt.dfs0 CPU Simulation Time About 100 minutes with a 1.8 GHz PC, 1 GB RAM 4.5.3 Model results compared with measured values The resulting turbidity at station RCM9 is shown in Figure 4.45.
+Table 4.4 Changed parameters in Calibration 2 Parameter Value HD: Maximum time step 30 s HD: Decoupling Time step interval: 2 Ho_DecouplingFlux.dfsu Ho_DecouplingArea.dfsu Ho_Decoupled.m21fm MT: Settling Settling velocity coefficient: 10 m/s MT: Erosion (Soft mud) Critical shear stress: 0.08 N/m 2 MT: Deposition Critical shear stress: 0.04 N/m 2 MT: Include waves Shear stress formulation: Max.
+Fredsøe Result Files hd.dfsu esbjerg_hd.dfs0 rcm9_hd.dfs0 mt.dfsu rcm9_mt.dfs0 4.5.3 Model results compared with measured values The resulting turbidity at station RCM9 is shown in Figure 4.45.